Quality Education in the Benedictine Tradition

 Courses Required for Masters in Nurse Anesthesia ( 56 credits):

-Michael A. DeBroeck, Director Dr. DeBroeck joined the Excela Health School of Anesthesia as the education coordinator in October 2008.
+Michael A. DeBroeck, DNP, CRNA, Director Dr. DeBroeck joined the Excela Health School of Anesthesia as the education coordinator in October 2008.
 Mike graduated from the University of Texas at Austin, where he received his Bachelor of Science degree in Nursing, 1985.
-In 1996, he was awarded a Master of Health Science (Anesthesia) degree from Texas Wesleyan University, Fort Worth.
+In 1995, he was awarded a Master of Health Science (Anesthesia) degree from Texas Wesleyan University, Fort Worth.
 Dr. DeBroeck received his Doctor of Nursing Practice degree from Robert Morris University in 2011.
 He retired from the Air Force in 2005, where he held many anesthesia positions including director of anesthesia and director of perianesthesia services.
 His clinical experience includes a large amount of regional anesthesia in independent anesthesia settings as well as anesthesia in austere environments during deployments.
 Most recently he was employed as a CRNA at Excela Health Westmoreland Hospital where he helped design the new anesthesia record, which is being used throughout the Excela Health system.
 He is on clinical staff at all Excela Health facilities and he currently teaches Anesthesia Didactics I & II and Introduction to Principles of Anesthesia as well as Capstone I, II, and III in the Doctor of Nurse Anesthesia Practice program.
 He is a frequent speaker at professional conferences.

 Saint Vincent College Faculty